Call Us: 0330 1332 857

 Severe brain injuries are classified as such if the sufferer remains unconscious for more than 6 hours or if they have memory loss (amnesia) that lasts longer than 24 hours.
 In severe brain injury cases, the damage may be long lasting or even permanent, and the sufferer may end up with life-changing cognitive, physical or behavioural disabilities, which require constant care and rehabilitation.

 The effects of a brain injury can be devastating, not just for the sufferer but for their loved ones as well.
-Brain injuries can cause long-term pain and suffering, and can have significant long-term effects on a person’s health, functioning, and quality of life.
-It is important to take precautions to prevent brain injuries and to seek immediate medical attention if a brain injury is suspected.
-Rehabilitation and other supportive therapies can also be helpful in managing the effects of a brain injury and helping the sufferer regain as much function as possible.
+Brain injuries can cause long-term pain, suffering and loss.
+It can have significant long-term effects on a person’s health, functioning, and quality of life.

 Are you eligible to make a traumatic brain injury compensation claim?